-2.14.10 Whether NGO is receiving grant from other organizations for the mid day meal.
-If so, the details thereof.

--No.

-- Systems to ensure transparency and accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school
+- 2.14.10 Whether NGOs / Trusts/ Temples / Gurudwara / Jails etc. is receiving grant from other organizations for the mid day meal.
+If so, the details thereof. - -Not applicable. - 2.15 Systems to ensure transparency and accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school